 What he teaches: Project Cost and Procurement Management

 Patricia Muscatelli's finance background is as rich and diverse as a well-balanced investment portfolio.
 Having worked as a financial planner for Bank of America and Wells Fargo, as well as a finance manager of several private companies, she helped develop the finance curriculum at several universities.
-As an instructor for UC Berkeley Extension IDP, she shares her areas of expertise in financial planning, cash management and financial analysis.
+As an instructor for UC Berkeley Extension professional certificates, she shares her areas of expertise in financial planning, cash management and financial analysis.

-Muscatelli teaches Applied Corporate Finance to IDP students.
+Muscatelli teaches Applied Corporate Finance to international students.
 For the majority of the class, students are divided into groups to work on case studies and offer solutions.
 "They're asked to look at the cases from the perspective of management, shareholders and the community at large," Muscatelli says.
 "As we are learning from continued research in the field of behavioral finance, people and company management don't always behave in the way that our models forecast, which means students need to be able to identify areas that may be subject to the 'human' factor."

 Muscatelli's course prepares students for success using real-world scenarios, as if they were in the actual workplace.
 They learn that there can be many ways to solve a problem, sparking lively debate.

-Teaching IDP students is "challenging, informative and fun," Muscatelli says.
+Teaching international students is "challenging, informative and fun," Muscatelli says.
 "Having students from as many as 15 different countries and with varied, real-world experience makes it challenging.
 It is informative because students share with me and each other things about their countries and how business is conducted in different parts of the world.
 It is fun because the students are enthusiastic and bring a lot to each class."

 Nancy Roberts, B.A., M.A., GRI Certified Sustainability Reporter has more than 20 years of experience in marketing and public relations, communication and project management for mission-driven organizations.
 She was a consultant on sustainable communication and marketing strategies with a focus on social media and metrics.
 Roberts co-authored the International Guidebook of Environmental Finance Tools (United Nations Development Program, 2012) and A California Green Plan: Making the Case for Business (commissioned by the Gellert Foundation).